spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 ## Authentication

 - NextAuth.js is used for user authenication through their Google accounts.
-At the point the app was being built NextAuth.js was not supporetd in Next.js that was using the new App directory, and for that only reason in this app I also use pages folder (that up until now was the main folder for component composition and routing).
-Therfore this app is a hybrid between two ways of files structuring in Next.js: uses experimenatl App directory for everything else, and pages directory for authentication.
+At the point the app was being built NextAuth.js was not supporetd in Next.js 13 Beta that is using the new App directory, and for that only reason in this app I also use pages folder (that up until now was the main folder for component composition and routing).
+Therfore this app is a hybrid between two ways of files structuring in Next.js: uses experimenatl App directory for everything else, and all routes related to authentication are still being placed in <strong>pages/api folder</strong>

   <p align="right">(<a href="#readme-top">back to top</a>)</p>